codedrift/soundboard/README.md

 # About
-The siphub is a combination of a soundboard and extra functionality (mainly) for agile teams!
-Work together and spice it up with funny sounds!

-Thats the plan!
+The siphub is the last soundboard you will ever need!

 ![SipHub](/readme-files/siphub.png?raw=true "Optional Title")